Al Alburquerque: 2011: MLB debut

 Alburquerque signed a major league contract with the Detroit Tigers on November 19.
 The Tigers added him to their 40-man roster even though he had never appeared in an MLB game.
 Alburquerque was assigned to the Triple-A affiliate Toledo Mud Hens following spring training, where he appeared in 4 games, with a 1.93 ERA and 10 strikeouts in 42/3 innings pitched.

 Alburquerque made his major league debut on April 15, 2011, on Jackie Robinson Day, wearing Robinson's number 42 on his jersey.
 He struck out the first batter he faced and pitched two scoreless innings with three strikeouts.

-On August 12, 2011, Alburquerque was hit in the head by a ball hit by Baltimore Orioles Robert Andino during batting practice.
+On August 12, 2011, Alburquerque was hit in the head by a ball hit by Baltimore Orioles infielder Robert Andino during batting practice.
 He was taken to the hospital and stayed overnight for tests.
 The next day, the Tigers placed him on the 7-day disabled list with a concussion.
 He appeared in 41 games for the Tigers in 2011, going 6–1 with a 1.87 ERA.
 In 431/3 innings, he allowed only 21 hits, while striking out 67 batters for an exceptional rate of 13.9 per 9 innings.

 He made his postseason debut in the 2011 American League Division Series.
 He did not pitch well in 4 playoff games, allowing 3 earned runs in 2 innings.